 \section{End-to-end quantum connection in a network}

-Once an elementary quantum link between the nodes having a direct physical connection is established, it is possible to join elementary links in a longer end-to-end quantum link using the entanglement swapping protocol (see Fig.~\ref{fig:rep})~\cite{asadi2020protocols}.
-If one needs to establish the end-to-end connection between some pairs of distant nodes, then some algorithms would choose the optimal path from one end-node to another via intermediate nodes, which are considered quantum routers.
-Once the path is determined, the problem of establishing the end-to-end connection is reduced to establishing connections between the nodes in a chain of successive nodes (or quantum routers).
+Once an elementary quantum link between the nodes is established, it is possible to join an elementary link in a more extended end-to-end quantum link using the entanglement swapping protocol (see Fig.~\ref{fig:rep})~\cite{asadi2020protocols}.
+When establishing the end-to-end connection between some pairs of distant nodes, some algorithms would choose the optimal path from one end-node to another via intermediate nodes, considered quantum routers~\cite{Yuan2015,Schoute2016,Pant2019}.
+Once the path is determined, the problem is reduced to establishing connections between the successive nodes in the chain.
 Quantum routers give us dual benefits.
-The first one allows us to achieve connectivity by a much smaller number of physical communication links between the nodes than $N\left(N-1\right)/2$, where the $N$ is the number of nodes in the network.
-The second one is the overcoming (in some cases) exponential factor in Eq.~\eqref{eq:rate-no-reps}.
-In the case of a network, $L$ in Eq.~\eqref{eq:rate-no-reps} is the communication path length between the end nodes.
-To recover the entanglement/fidelity losses, we divide the distance between the end nodes A and B into several segments by setting up a number $r$ of intermediate nodes (or quantum repeaters), as shown in Fig.~\ref{fig:rep}) for the case of $r=3$.
-For simplicity, we consider only a chain-like topology of the networks with equal distances between the adjacent nodes and generation end-to-end quantum connectivity between the end nodes.
+The first one allows achieving connectivity by a much smaller number of physical communication links between the nodes than $N\left(N-1\right)/2$, where the $N$ is the number of nodes in the network.
+The second one is overcoming the exponential factor in~Eq.~\eqref{eq:rate-no-reps}.
+In the case of a network, $L$ in Eq.~\eqref{eq:rate-no-reps} is the communication path length between the end-nodes.
+To recover the entanglement/fidelity losses, we divide the distance between the end-nodes A and B into several segments by setting up a number $r$ of intermediate nodes (or quantum repeaters), as shown in Fig.~\ref{fig:rep} for the case of $r=3$.
+For simplicity, we consider only a chain-like topology of the networks with equal distances between the adjacent nodes and generation end-to-end quantum connectivity between the end-nodes.